bradleyoesch/bradleyoesch.github.io/recipes/carnitas.md

 ### Storage

-1. Stores well in refridgerator for idk probably like a week
+1. Will keep in airtight container in refridgerator for like a week